Tyk Self-Managed

 • Tyk Gateway: Tyk Gateway is provided ‘Batteries-included’, with no feature lockout.
 It is an open source enterprise API Gateway, supporting REST, GraphQL, TCP and gRPC protocols, that protects, secures and processes your APIs.

 • Tyk Dashboard: The management Dashboard and integration API manage a cluster of Tyk Gateways and also show analytics and features of the Developer portal.
-The Dashboard also provides the API Developer Portal, a customisable developer portal for your API documentation, developer auto-enrolment and usage tracking.
+The Dashboard also provides the API Developer Portal, a customizable developer portal for your API documentation, developer auto-enrollment and usage tracking.

 • Tyk Pump: Tyk Pump handles moving analytics data between your gateways and your Dashboard (amongst other data sinks).
 The Tyk Pump is an open source analytics purger that moves the data generated by your Tyk nodes to any back-end.